dperique/Kubernetes_tutorials/Loadbalancer-demo.md

-# Demo of load balancer and service
+# Demo of Kubernetes service and load balancer

 Below, I have a demo where I deploy a grpc demo server and client with multiple replicas in a multi-node Kubernetes cluster.
 I then create a Kubernetes service and run the client.
 The service